biocsuwb/GlioMRInter/README.md

 Fig.1 The IntegraCIO scheme.

+**Limitation**
+To build predictive models needs at least 2 predictor variables to run for clinical and omics data.

 # Description of used data sets

 To demonstrate the functionality of IntegraCIO the different type of molecular data and image data from the Cancer Genome Atlas Low Grade Glioma (TCGA-LGG) project were used.